OpenTreeOfLife/peyotl/README.md

 5. call web services associated with an annotation database (that we have not built yet)

+## Installation

+The code has been run on python 2.7.5

+    $ pip install -r requirements.txt
+    $ python setup.py develop

 ## Configuration

 If you run: